molmod/yaff/doc/howto.rst

    smallest spacing of the periodic cells.

 #.
 Something to estimate diffusion constants.

 #.
+Off-line analysis for spectrum.
+Add analysis results to hdf5 file for
+   spectrum.

+#.
 Port other things from MD-Tracks, including the conversion stuff.